 - Can rubbish and recycling go straight into the bin or do I have to use sacks?

-Please put your recyclables straight into the bin.
-You can put rubbish straight into the bins but you can use a sack if you want.
+Rubbish - You can put rubbish straight into the bins but you can use a rubbish sack if you prefer.

 - Where can I get more food caddy liners?

 We will initially be providing you with two free rolls of compostable caddy liners to get you started.
 More food caddy liners are available from retailers – you don’t need to use liners but if you do, they need to be biodegradable and contain no plastic.